What is the best aquarium chiller for a saltwater aquarium? Read on to find out more about how you can beat the heat this summer.

 - May cause problem algae growth

-When properly sized (large enough to lower the temperature of the tank sufficiently when just running for a few minutes each hour…not continuously) and installed, an aquarium chiller is a great product that will keep your aquarium temperature from elevating into the danger zone.
+When properly sized (large enough to lower the tank’s temperature sufficiently when just running for a few minutes each hour…not continuously) and installed, an aquarium chiller is a great product that will keep your aquarium temperature from elevating into the danger zone.
 People who live in hot climates boast about these workhorses doing the job day in and day out without a hiccup.
 The top brands are quiet and should run without issue.

 Most common complaints